Enable this to allow users to sign in with their network username and password. You just need a user account in Active Directory to configure this.

 - In Active Directory server address enter the address of your Active Directory (AD) server.

 - In Active Directory server port enter 636 for secure LDAPS (default).
 If you uncheck Enable secure LDAPS you should enter 389 (default for LDAP).

 - In Network select the Modify icon to select the network where the Active Directory server is.

 - Enter your network Username and Password (not saved).

-- Select Test.
+- Select Test and save.
 If the test is successful you will see the message Settings tested OK.
 Otherwise correct the settings and repeat the test.
 If settings are wrong users can not sign in with their network username and password.

 Troubleshooting sign in

 Not authorized.
 You do not have permission to use Printix Administrator

 - The first time you sign in with Active Directory, a new user is automatically created for you.
 This new user is not authorized to Sign in to Printix Administrator.

 RESOLUTION: Sign in with email to Printix Administrator, and change the role of the newly created user to System manager.
 From now on you can sign in with your network username and password.

 - A computer with Printix Client must be online on the same network as the on-premise Active Directory server, otherwise authentication is not possible and you will see the message: No connection to Active Directory server.